DocuRe/git-metrics/README.md

 # git-metrics

 The idea behind this application is to provide reporting on github projects.
-This project uses [Apollo Graphql](https://www.apollographql.com/) to pull data and [Pancake](https://dev.to/richharris/a-new-technique-for-making-responsive-javascript-free-charts-gmp)/[D3js](https://d3js.org/) to render reports.
+This project uses [Apollo Graphql](https://www.apollographql.com/) via [svelte-apollo](https://github.com/timhall/svelte-apollo) to pull data and [Pancake](https://dev.to/richharris/a-new-technique-for-making-responsive-javascript-free-charts-gmp)/[D3js](https://d3js.org/) to render reports.

 Pull Requests are welcomed.